 JustKapital is paying the costs of bringing the Class Action and, if the Class Action is unsuccessful, JustKapital will pay any costs awarded in favour of QIN.

 The funding agreement is a standard form agreement between JustKapital and a Group Member.

-If you enter into a funding agreement with JustKapital and the Class Action is successful and subject to the matters set out in section Q below, JustKapital is entitled to be paid a percentage of any compensation awarded to Group Members under the terms of the funding agreement.
+If you enter into a funding agreement with JustKapital and the Class Action is successful, JustKapital is entitled to be paid a percentage of any compensation awarded to Group Members under the terms of the funding agreement.

 If the Class Action is unsuccessful, Group Members will not be required to pay anything to JustKapital.

 14. Do I need to sign the Bannister Law Fee Agreement and the funding agreement?

 You are not obliged to sign the Bannister Law Fee Agreement or the funding agreement to be a Group Member of the Class Action.